 The most important part of finding effective treatment for psoriatic arthritis is you — your treatment goals, your symptoms and your quality of life.
 Get expert input on the best approach.

-Finding the right medications for your psoriatic arthritis symptoms can be frustrating at times, but hang in there.
-You may need to try multiple types and combinations of treatments, but you can find relief.
+Finding the right medications for your psoriatic arthritis symptoms can be frustrating at times, but it can be done.
+You may need to try multiple types and combinations of treatments before you find relief that works for you.

-In this interview, April Chang-Miller, M.D., a rheumatologist at Mayo Clinic's campus in Arizona with a special interest in psoriatic arthritis, discusses what to expect from the process of finding your best treatment plan, and how to get the best results.
+In this interview, April Chang-Miller, M.D., a rheumatologist at Mayo Clinic's campus in Arizona with a special interest in psoriatic arthritis, explains what to expect during the process of finding your best treatment plan, and how to get the best results.

 What can I expect while trying to find the right psoriatic arthritis medications?